Dodicin/bachelor-thesis/README.md

-# Distributed Ledger Technology: analysis and design of a DLT solution for a credits interchange sysstem
+# Distributed Ledger Technology: analysis of the technology and design of prototypical solution

-This is the latex project for my Bachelor of CompSci thesis on DLTs and Corda.
+This is the latex project for my Bachelor of Computer Science thesis on DLTs and Corda.

 ## How to build
 ```